tom-seddon/basic_editor/docs/doc.md

 (abbrevation `Z`), or save it to this file and then run it using the new `ZRUN` command (abbrevation `ZR`).

-## Shift+ESCAPE (in command mode)
+## SHIFT+ESCAPE (in The BASIC Editor)

-You can press Shift+ESCAPE at the command prompt to get back to BASIC.
+You can press SHIFT+ESCAPE at the command prompt or in edit mode to get back to BASIC.

-## Shift+ESCAPE (in BASIC)
+## SHIFT+ESCAPE (in BASIC)

-You can press Shift+ESCAPE at the BASIC prompt to get to The BASIC Editor's command prompt.
-Switch this on with `*FX26,1`, or switch it off with `*FX26,0`.
+You can press SHIFT+ESCAPE at the BASIC prompt to get back to The BASIC Editor.
+If you left The BASIC Editor while in edit mode, using SHIFT+ESCAPE or f9, you'll go back to edit mode again; otherwise, command mode.

 This feature is off by default.
+Switch it on with `*FX26,1`, or switch it off with `*FX26,0`.

 (This works by trapping the `Escape` error while BASIC is active, so you don't necessarily have to actually be at the BASIC prompt